KevinUTAT/surviver_dot_IO/README.md

 SORT is used for target tracking, and its original repo is here: \
 https://github.com/abewley/sort
 ## Change log
+### 2021-8-7:
+**Tree** as a detection class is finally added. \
+When deciding which target to shot, the program will now skip the target that don't have a clear shot due to tree in between. \
+A visual tester is also added under */tester*.
+This program can replace a pre recorded game capture and visualize your mouse actions.
 ### 2021-5-23:
 **Active Data set has since move to a separated repo [here](https://github.com/KevinUTAT/active_data_set)** \
 This update are just some house cleaning, no feature updated.
 Some cleaning is needed for obstacles avoidance feature in the near future.